Skip to main content

 Do you want to convert a barn, restore an old cottage, or buy a new property?
 This depends on whether you want a character property with the potential to increase its resale value (but with a lot of work necessary to achieve that) or an 'off the peg' new home built to modern building and environmental standards.

 5. How will you manage the maintenance of your property, including cleaning and gardening?
 Will you be living on the premises or nearby, or will you need to find and rely upon a team of people, including but not limited to cleaners and a gardener?
-If you live outside the area, you'll need to find a pretty good plumber, electrician etc., who do 24-hour callouts (emergencies always seem to occur 'after-hours').
+If you live outside the area, you'll need to find a pretty good plumber, electrician, etc., who does 24-hour callouts (emergencies always seem to occur 'after-hours').

 6. How will you market it?
 Will you do it yourself or through an agent?
 You've got to get those bookings somehow.
 You may want to market the property yourself rather than pay commission and probably some other fixed costs to an agent to get bookings for you.
 If you do, factor in the price of building and maintaining a website plus Internet advertising on reputable holiday cottage directory sites such as My Favourite Holiday Cottages.
 Put together a marketing plan and budget of at least 5% of your expected rental income.